Strike action at a mental health charity has ended after staff voted to accept a new pay offer.

 “Staff shouldn’t have needed to take 27 days of strike action to be heard.
 It’s disappointing it took so long for Second Step to recognise their concerns,” said Unison South West regional secretary Tim Roberts.

-“Their determination has secured crucial improvements to pay and conditions, as well as union recognition so workers finally have a voice in negotiations overpay and working conditions.
+“Their determination has secured crucial improvements to pay and conditions, as well as union recognition so workers finally have a voice in negotiations over pay and working conditions.

 “Second Step provides vital mental health support in communities across the South West.
-I’m glad to see this dispute come to an end so that staff can get back to focussing on the people who rely on these services.”
+I’m glad to see this dispute come to an end so that staff can get back to focusing on the people who rely on these services.”

 Recent Stories